pubky/pkarr/docs/quickstart.md

 }
 ```

-Use `resolve(&public_key, ResolvePolicy::NetworkOnly)` when you need the latest version, for example before publishing updates. `ResolvePolicy::CacheFirst` only returns non-expired cached packets; use `ResolvePolicy::CacheOnly` when expired cached packets are acceptable.
+Use `resolve(&public_key, ResolvePolicy::NetworkOnly)` when you need the latest
+network state, for example before publishing updates.
+A newer mutable item that
+is not a valid Pkarr packet is returned as `ResolveError::InvalidSignedPacket`,
+not `ResolveError::NotFound`.

+`ResolvePolicy::CacheFirst` only returns non-expired packets.
+Use
+`ResolvePolicy::CacheOnly` when expired packets are acceptable. `CacheOnly`
+checks the local cache first and may then query configured relay caches, but it
+never queries DHT nodes.

 ## Complete Example